 Supply and demand for ethane must be closely matched because demand for ethane is almost entirely in the petrochemical sector and because this product is difficult to transport by any mode other than in dedicated pipelines.
 The increase in the supply of ethane starting in 2008, along with other natural gas plant liquids (NGPL), has resulted in some natural gas processors choosing not to recover the ethane that is produced with raw natural gas.
 Instead, this ethane is left in the natural gas that enters the interstate natural gas pipeline system.
 This process is referred to as ethane rejection because the producer rejects the ethane stream into the dry natural gas instead of recovering it along with other HGL.

-The presence of ethane in dry natural gas boosts its heat value—calculated in British thermal units (Btu) per standard cubic foot of gas (Btu/scf)—above the heat value of methane (CH4), which is approximately 1,010 Btu/scf.
-Most of the additional heat content of pipeline-delivered natural gas higher than the 1,010 Btu/scf level can generally be attributed to the ethane contained in the natural gas transported in pipelines.
+The presence of ethane in dry natural gas boosts its heat value—calculated in British thermal units (Btu) per standard cubic foot of gas (Btu/scf)—above the heat value of methane (CH4), which is about 1,010 Btu/scf.
+Most of the additional heat content of pipeline-delivered natural gas higher than the 1,010 Btu/scf level can generally comes from the ethane contained in the natural gas transported in pipelines.
 The U.S. Energy Information Administration publishes the heat content of natural gas delivered to consumers in each state.
 Not only does the petrochemical industry consume ethane, but so does every natural gas consumer in the United States to some degree.